Trying out a custom 34-key split keyboard layout

 The left peek layer shows the pattern between the two well.
 While the outer left thumb is held down, the rest of the left hand becomes often-used keystrokes, actions, and modifiers.
 I swapped the order of the OS (Command on Mac, Win on Windows) key and the Alt key so that Command and Tab do not fall on the same finger, as I use it all the time to switch between applications on my Macbook.
 I followed this pattern anywhere modifiers occur in the layout, which made things easier to learn.

 I followed the same reasoning in bringing the backtick key to my second index home row.
-Because of this placement next to tab, the command for switching between instances of an application (Command + Backtick) is right next to the one to switch between applications.
+Because of this placement next to tab, the command for switching between instances of an application (Command + Backtick) is right next to the one to switch between applications, and it feels great.

 The exclamation point key may seem redundant with the Number 1 key above it, but since I need my pinky to hit the Shift key to access the top row's shifted versions, I was having to reach for the exclamation point with my ring finger across a column, which wasn't hard but felt like a bad practice.